Frequently Asked Questions

 How can I get your products?

-We currently offer no-contact delivery on Tuesday (Arlington, Alexandria, DC) and Thursday (most of Fairfax County) and no-contact pick up from the farm Monday-Friday from 10am-2pm.
+We currently offer no-contact delivery on Tuesday (Arlington, Alexandria, DC) and Thursday (most of Fairfax County) and no-contact pick up from the farm Tuesday-Friday from 10am-2pm.

 How long do your products last?